University of Erlangen–Nuremberg: Erlangen

-In Erlangen, the University has two main sites: one in the city centre (North site) and the other in city's south (South site).
+In Erlangen, the university has two main sites: one in the city centre (North site) and the other in city's south (South site).
 To the east of the city is the so-called "Röthelheim Campus" with minor engineering and medical facilities.
-In addition, the FAU currently has a large number of larger and smaller properties spread over the entire Erlangen city area.
-Besides the Erlangen Schloss, the university’s Schlossgarten in the city centre is a main sight in Erlangen and very popular among students especially during summer term.
+In addition, FAU currently has a large number of larger and smaller properties spread over the entire Erlangen city area.
+Besides the Erlangen Schloss, the university's Schlossgarten in the city centre is a main sight in Erlangen and very popular among students especially during summer term.

-The university’s administration (in the Erlangen Schloss), the Faculty of Humanities, Social Sciences and Theology and the Department of Law (as part of the Faculty of Law and Economics) are located at the North Site (both at Bismarckstraße/Schillerstraße) as well as the Faculty of Medicine and the University Hospital.
+The university's administration (in the Erlangen Schloss), the Faculty of Humanities, Social Sciences and Theology and the Department of Law (as part of the Faculty of Law and Economics) are located at the North Site (both at Bismarckstraße/Schillerstraße) as well as the Faculty of Medicine and the University Hospital.
 Also in the city centre is the University Library Erlangen-Nürnberg.
 The Erlangen University Hospital is one of the biggest university hospitals in Germany.